nautobot/nautobot/nautobot/docs/user-guides/custom-fields.md

 The default value for the custom field.
 This form field only accepts JSON data so if you want to set the field default to a string of `foo` you must supply the JSON string `"foo"`.
 Boolean field valid values are `true` and `false` (all lowercase).
 Date fields are strings in the format `YYYY-MM-DD`.

+#### Filter Logic

++/- 1.4.0
+    Custom field [extended filtering](../rest-api/filtering.md#lookup-expressions) introduced extended lookup expression filters for `exact` and `icontains`, duplicating the functionality of both the `Strict` and `Loose` settings.

+The filter logic setting applies to filtering on custom fields in the UI and API.
+For example, when filtering in the API to find a device with the custom field `cf1` set to `"abc"` you would query `/api/dcim/devices/?cf_cf1=abc`.
+If the filter logic setting is set to `Loose` this would match on `"ABC"` and `"abcdef"`.
+If the filter logic setting is set to `Strict` only devices with the custom field set to exactly "abc" (case sensitive) would be returned.
+If the filter logic setting is set to `disabled`, no filters will be available for this custom field, including extended lookup filters.
+The `Loose` and `Strict` settings only change the behavior of the default filter (`cf_customfieldname`) on `text`, `url` and `json` custom fields.

+#### Move to Advanced Tab

+When selected, the custom field will appear in the advanced tab of the object detail view instead of the default tab.

 ### Assignment

 #### Content Types